 Because of their compact size, solar tubes offer fewer options for managing the amount of light entering a room.

-An A-frame roof, for example, may not be suitable for installation.
 Asphalt or wood shingle roofs are the most common roof types for DIY solar tube installation kits.
-There is a need for an adapter if you have a tiled or metal roof.

 Condensation on the inside of the tube is common in humid climates.
 Before installing the tube, you can minimize this problem by wrapping it with R-15 batt insulation.

-Your decision about solar tubes should be based on your knowledge of the pros and cons of this renewable light source.
-These lighting systems will become more versatile and aesthetically pleasing as technology improves.
-Despite the fact that solar tube lighting systems have several problems, new advances may soon eliminate them.
+Your decision about solar tubes should be based on your knowledge of the pros and cons of this renewable natural light source.